|

 to be plug-ins necessary for the web site itself, though usually they

+are not.
 Wherever you happen to encounter spyware and adware, you will usually

 be presented with a EULA (End User License Agreement) and/or Privacy Policy.